-- 6.23 In respect of playing pitch provision, the existing multi-use games area on Rathbone Road Recreation Ground is treated as a playing pitch for the purpose of PPG17 analysis and Policy CP9 of the 2002 UDP. - 6.24 This issue is covered in greater detail within the Loss of Playing Pitch Strategy which also accompanies this application (KM/KM/1003708/R002m).
+- 6.37 In respect of playing pitch provision, the existing multi-use games area on Rathbone Road Recreation Ground is treated as a playing pitch for the purpose of PPG17 analysis and Policy CP9 of the 2002 UDP. - 6.38 This issue is covered in greater detail within the Loss of Playing Pitch Strategy which also accompanies this application (KM/KM/1003708/R002m).
 This predominantly deals with the loss of playing pitch from Rathbone Road Recreation Ground which would not be replaced within the replacement park.
-Policy CP9 of the UDP seeks to retain existing pitch facilities unless these facilities can be suitably replaced (DPP emphasis). - 6.25 Whilst the replacement park proposal provides more than adequate qualitative mitigation for the loss of open space, it does not mitigate the loss of playing pitches.
+Policy CP9 of the UDP seeks to retain existing pitch facilities unless these facilities can be suitably replaced (DPP emphasis). - 6.39 Whilst the replacement park proposal provides more than adequate qualitative mitigation for the loss of open space, it does not mitigate the loss of playing pitches.
 In practice, this mitigation could be provided by direct replacement or through the use of a financial contribution in lieu of on site provision.

-- 6.26 Early pre-application dialogue sought to provide these playing pitches on site, but it became evident that this element was contentious in respect of amenity issues which would follow.
-More generally, it was felt by stakeholders including CABE that the replacement sports pitches sat poorly with the wider design ethos and were incongruous. - 6.27 Taking these points on board, the applicant is working with LCC to identify a suitable scheme to mitigate for the loss of the tarmac multi-use games area, and a location upon which it should be sited.
+- 6.40 Early pre-application dialogue sought to provide these playing pitches on site, but it became evident that this was contentious as it would create amenity issues.
+More generally, it was felt by stakeholders (including CABE) that the replacement sports pitches sat poorly with the wider design ethos, and were incongruous. - 6.41 Taking these points on board, the applicant is working with LCC to identify a suitable scheme to mitigate for the loss of the tarmac multi-use games area, and a location upon which it should be sited.
 Whilst several options exist, it is important that the facility meets local needs in terms of the facilities it provides and its physical proximity to the immediate catchment.
 The strategy for taking this forward is provided by the accompanying Loss of Playing Pitch Strategy.